datatrail-jhu/09_dataanalysis/manuscript/01_translating_questions.md

 This twitter had noticed that "When Trump wishes the Olympic team good luck, he’s tweeting from his iPhone.
 When he’s insulting a rival, he’s usually tweeting from an Android."
 Robinson started with this question and translated it into a data science question he could answer with data he could collect from Twitter.

-was curious about if there are differences in the tone of the tweets.

 ![Analysis of Donald Trump's tweets](images/01_translating_questions/01_dataanalysis_translating_questions-6.png)